hoshikawa2/DataflowSparkStreamDemo/README.md

-# Learn how to process streaming data, ADW and Kafka in Dataflow
+# Use Spark Streaming to read a high volume of data from Kafka

 ## Introduction